trustpilot/documentation-bruno-collection/README.md

 }
 ```

-#### Notes:
 - The "id" field in the response is your Business Unit ID (BUID)
 - This ID is essential and required for many other API operations
-- If you have multiple domains, each will have its own Business Unit ID
 - Using the wrong Business Unit ID in API calls may result in 403 Forbidden errors
-- The Business Unit ID is required for:
-  - Getting reviews
-  - Creating invitations
-  - Managing product reviews
-  - And many other API endpoints

 </details>